DerKorb/ioBroker.probemon/README.md

 Tested on Rpi 3 with Wifi Dongle (original pi wifi does not support monitor mode).

-To change your wifi adapter to monitor mode follow the follwing steps:
+To change your wifi adapter to monitor mode follow these steps:
 ~~~~
 # shut down the corresponding wlan interface
 sudo ifconfig wlan1 down